 I hope you enjoy this dish as much as I do!
 Comment below if you try it or share it with me on Instagram @zenandzaatar, I would love to see your recreations!

-- ½ cup water
+- ½ onion, diced

 - 3 cloves garlic, minced

 - 1 tbsp ginger, minced

 - 2 tbsp panang curry paste or red curry paste*

 - 1 large butternut squash, peeled and diced

 - 1 14 oz. can full fat or reduced fat coconut milk

 - 1 15 oz, can chickpeas, rinsed and drained

 - 1-2 tbsp coconut sugar

 - ½ cup water or vegetable broth